TodayNYC

 What the planner is designed to do well

 That focus matters because most travelers do not need twenty possible itineraries.
 They need three that make sense.
 One might lean more active, one might be more relaxed, and another might stack higher-priority places in a tighter route.
 That is enough to make a confident decision.
+In plain terms, the workflow is simple: choose up to two categories, choose a time window, choose your location, then compare three usable route options.
 The database includes iconic NYC institutions like MoMA, The Met, the High Line, Central Park, Chelsea Market, Broadway-area entertainment, and rooftop or nightlife options.
 Opening hours are periodically updated, but as with any real city, things can still change.
 That is why we repeat one important rule everywhere: always confirm directly with the venue before you go.

 Use the guides when you want context, use the app when you want a route